fxch-ltd/REDIS-Mirror/README.md

-# Redis Mirror Community Edition SDK
+# REDIS Mirror SDK

 <img src="assets/redis_mirror_logo.jpeg" alt="Redis Mirror Logo" width="1000"/>

-A comprehensive Python SDK for integrating with the Redis Mirror Community Edition system, providing tools for both Wallet Service Providers (WSPs) and Exchanges.
+A comprehensive Python SDK for integrating with the REDIS Mirror system, providing tools for both Wallet Service Providers (WSPs) and Exchanges.
 Created by [FXCH Ltd.](https://fxclr.com)

 ## Overview

-The Redis Mirror Community Edition SDK simplifies integration with the Redis Mirror system by providing a standardized approach for "off-Exchange" integration between cryptocurrency exchanges and custodians.
+The REDIS Mirror SDK simplifies integration with the Redis Mirror system by providing a standardized approach for "off-Exchange" integration between cryptocurrency exchanges and custodians.
 It leverages Redis distributed cache technology to allow exchanges to "mirror" user asset balances held at Wallet Service Providers (WSPs) and custodians without requiring direct asset transfers.

 This standard enables users to trade on exchanges using assets that remain securely held at their custodian of choice, addressing key challenges in the cryptocurrency trading ecosystem.